arnested/go-version-action/README.md

 module supports we also build a "matrix" variable to be used as a build matrix.

-While we are at it we also extract the modules path from the `go.mod` file even though it hasn't really anything to do with versions ;)
+While we are at it we also extract the module path from the `go.mod` file even though it hasn't really anything to do with versions ;)

 ## Inputs